Malls must move beyond shopping to survive in Internet era

 While retailers and mall owners struggle to find answers, all agree that warehouse property owners are the big beneficiaries of the change in retail habits.

-"Logistics is the new retail," said Simon Hope, global head of capital markets at property consultant Savills (SVS.L), referring to the way changing consumer trends will affect the way investors see property.
+"Logistics is the new retail," said Simon Hope, global head of capital markets at property consultant Savills, referring to the way changing consumer trends will affect the way investors see property.

 "There is a trend of money moving away from all but the best and most regionally dominant malls into logistics as they are economically shielded," he said.

-The fact that the Norwegian and Chinese sovereign wealth funds have recently invested in the sector, as well as a report that Brookfield (BAMa.TO), lower Manhattan's largest office landlord, is trying to do the same, shows serious bets are being made on logistics property, Hope said.
+The fact that the Norwegian and Chinese sovereign wealth funds have recently invested in the sector, as well as a report that Brookfield, lower Manhattan's largest office landlord, is trying to do the same, shows serious bets are being made on logistics property, Hope said.

-Yields for high quality logistics property can be six or seven percent versus four or five percent for top shopping centres.
+Yields for high quality logistics property can be six or seven percent versus four or five percent for top shopping centers.

-"The issue they all face is that shopping is no longer enough of a reason to go to shopping centres."
+"The issue they all face is that shopping is no longer enough of a reason to go to shopping centers."

 (Editing by Sonya Hepinstall)